econoalchemist/COLDCARD-BlackBox/03-SlushPool.md

 ![](assets/slush19_1.png)

 ## Antminer
 The ASIC needs to be rebooted in order for these changes to take effect.
-Click on <kbd>Restart Miner</kbd> in the lower right-hand corner, then again in the pop-up promt.
+Click on <kbd>Restart Miner</kbd> in the lower right-hand corner, then again in the pop-up prompt.
 You should hear the fans spool down and back up again.

 ![](assets/startup4.png)